 Wise (formerly TransferWise)

 While it does have transaction fees ($0.95-2.50 CAD fixed fee + 0.52% variable), I’ve found it to be quite cheap compared to other remittance options (eg. WorldRemit, Western Union, etc).
-Wise charges the mid-market rate with no hidden costs in the spread.
+Wise charges the mid-market rate (or real exchange rate) with no hidden fees in the spread.

-With Wise, you can transfer directly from your Canadian dollars to USD in your US-domiciled bank account.
+With Wise, you can transfer directly from your Canadian dollars to United States dollars in your US-domiciled bank account.
 No need for an intermediate USD account in Canada.
 Funding methods include bill payment, direct debit, credit card, and domestic wire transfer.
 Bill payment and direct debit are the cheapest at $0.95 and $2.49, respectively.

 The steps for Wise are straightforward: